jwvictor/cubby/README.md

 ## Walkthrough

-Before doing the walkthrough, be sure to make your config file and run `cubby signup` as explained in the Installation section above.
+Before doing the walkthrough, be sure to install Cubby via the instructions in the "Installation" section above.
+(For most users, this simply involves running the install script.)

 The first time you start up Cubby, you won't have any blobs.
 Let's start by making a first blob -- a to-do list.
 Start by running: